killerninja8/killerninja8/README.md

-- 👋 Hi, I’m @killerninja8
+- 👋 Hi, I’m Sid Grover!
-- 👀 I’m interested in algorithmic trading
+- 👀 I’m interested in data analytics, machine learning, and process engineering
-- 🌱 I’m currently learning SAS and SQL
-- 💞️ I’m looking to collaborate on algotrading, asset pricing model projects
+- 💞️ I like to read about finance (empirical asset pricing)
 - 📫 How to reach me: groversiddharth21[/at/]gmail.com

 <!---